 (b) The quantification policies reflected in the comparative information are consistent with those applied in the current period or, if there have been changes, whether they have been properly applied and adequately disclosed.

-61. If, during the current period engagement, the practitioner becomes aware of a possible material misstatement in the comparative information presented, the practitioner shall:
+63. Irrespective of whether the practitioner’s conclusion covers the comparative information, if the practitioner becomes aware that there may be a material misstatement in the comparative information presented the practitioner shall:

-Discuss the matter with those person(s) within the entity with appropriate responsibilities for and knowledge of the matters concerned
+Discuss the matter with those person(s) within the entity with appropriate responsibilities for, and knowledge of, the matters concerned and perform procedures appropriate in the circumstances; and (Ref: Para.
+A122–A123)

-Determine whether the comparative information needs to be restated, and, if so, inquire how the matter is to be addressed in the GHG statement; (Ref: Para.
-A118); and

 Consider the effect on the assurance report.
-If the comparative information presented contains a material misstatement, and the comparative information has not been restated: (Ref: Para.
-A120)
+If the comparative information presented contains a material misstatement, and the comparative information has not been restated:

-Where the practitioner’s conclusion covers the comparative information, the practitioner shall express a qualified conclusion or an adverse conclusion in the report; or
+Where the practitioner’s conclusion covers the comparative information, the practitioner shall express a qualified conclusion or an adverse conclusion in the assurance report; or

-Where the practitioner’s conclusion does not cover the comparative information, the practitioner shall include an Other Matters paragraph in the assurance report describing the circumstances affecting the comparative information.
+Where the practitioner’s conclusion does not cover the comparative information, the practitioner shall include an Other Matter paragraph in the assurance report describing the circumstances affecting the comparative information.

 Other Information